 Wooden fishing boat with a yellow trim resting on a wide shingle beach at Kessingland, Suffolk, under a clear blue sky.

-Walking Holidays and Outdoor Adventures in Kessingland
+Walking Holidays & Outdoor Adventures in Kessingland

 Big skies, long beaches, and nature reserves on the Suffolk Coast